stress management within the workplace

-Stress management is a problem everyone faces.
-Stress can be triggered by family challenges, personal debt, world-issues, or any of the common tensions on the job – 50-hour weeks, demanding bosses or concerns about workplace practices.
-To make matters worse, a Florida Statue University business school study shows that bosses have become more demanding and politics, brown-nosing, and backstabbing in the office are on the rise.
+Stress management within the workplace is a problem everyone faces.
+Stress can be triggered by family challenges, personal debt, world-issues, or any of the prevailing tensions on the job – 50-hour weeks, demanding bosses or concerns about workplace practices.
+Sadly, a Florida Statue University business school study shows that bosses have become more demanding and politics, brown-nosing, and backstabbing in the office are on the rise.

 Company Stress Control Techniques